playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer.md

 * Players are removed when they close the game.
 * Adding respawning functionality for when players fall off the edge.

 Keep in mind this is only a very basic implementation of multiplayer.
-Realistically, when creating larger multiplayer games you'll want to consider using an authoritive server, instead of handling all the game logic on the client.
+Realistically, when creating larger multiplayer games you'll want to consider using an authoritative server, instead of handling all the game logic on the client.
 You can read a more in depth tutorial about [how Socket.io works and how to develop multiplayer in Javascript here][1].

 You can find the [full server code on Glitch here][10], where you can also fork it and extend it.